micz/Thunderbird-Addon-Options-Manager/README.md

 Define your options page in the `th-addon-options.html` file and the default values in the `th-addon-options-default.js` file.
 <br>After that, everythig is handled automatically.

+> [!IMPORTANT]
+> Only the inputs with the `option-input` class are loaded and saved when modified.
+Without this class they are ignored.